chrisdavidmills/rpi-school/physical.md

 <strong>DO NOT PLUG THINGS IN RANDOMLY — FOLLOW THE INSTRUCTIONS!</strong>

+## Basic notes about electronics

+1. LEDs have to be connected to a circuit in one direction — the power has to be connected to the longer leg, and the earth to the shorter leg.
+2. You also need to use a resistor, to limit the amount of current going into the LED, otherwise it will pop!
+Anything over about 50 ohms will do.
+You need to put the resistor before the LED in the circuit.
+3. The current flows from the power supply (orange, red, or yellow pin) to the ground (black pin).
+4. Always use the same colour to go from your power supply pin, and the same colour to go to your ground, e.g. blue from power, and black to ground.
+5. To work out the strength of a resistor, you need to read the coloured bands — [How to Read Axial Lead Resistors](https://www.wikihow.com/Read-Axial-Lead-Resistors) will help you out.
+For these simple LED examples, about 330 ohms is good.
+6. Using a breadboard is the easiest way to create a circuit.
+The metal strips run horizontally across the board; you can use each set of 5 holes as a connector for one part of the circuit.

 ## Basic work with an LED

 In this section, we'll follow the [Physical Computing with Python](https://projects.raspberrypi.org/en/projects/physical-computing) course from the Raspberry Pi Foundation — these sections: